 Corporate Icon: Guest experts on "New Attitudes" on the Lifetime Channel & Fox News and quoted in newspaper & magazine articles.

-Active Members of: The Association of Image Consultants International, Southern California Chapter Patsy Cisneros, AICI CIP, is serving her second term as Chapter President (1998-2000, 2008-2010).
-Susan Abrams is current VP Programs (2008-2010) and has served as Chapter President.
-Susan is immediate past Vice President of Membership, for the international level of AICI (2006-2008).
+Active Members of: The Association of Image Consultants International, Southern California Chapter Patsy Cisneros, AICI CIP, served two terms as Chapter President (1998-2000, 2008-2010).
+Susan Abrams served as VP Programs (2008-2010) and has served as Chapter President.
+Susan served as past Vice President of Membership for the international level of AICI (2006-2008).

-American Society of Training & Development [Los Angeles Chapter]
+Association of Training & Development [ATD - Los Angeles Chapter]

 Patsy has been awarded the Golden Microphone by National Speakers Association [Greater Los Angeles Chapter]

 Member of International Hispanic Meeting Planners [IHMP]